FieryCunningFox/beautiful_blog/README.md

 # beautiful_blog
-blog with django, CSS, HTML and JavaScript there is also parser news from FOXNEWS
+blog with django, CSS, HTML and JavaScript, postgresql as Database there is also parser news from FOXNEWS

 to connect db: